jakesoulier/JavaScript-Asteroids/README.md

 # Development Environment

-I used JavaScript with a some HTML and CSS.*
+I used JavaScript with a some HTML and CSS code.

 I also used visual studio code to create and compile my code.